beau1399/porpus/README.md

 ## Porpus Design in Depth

-What you see here grew pretty quickly out of some specific needs I had and the lack of a template that matched them.
+What you see here grew pretty quickly out of some specific needs I had, and out of the lack of a template that matched them.

 The __Reagent template__ includes many of the components used to build Porpus (Reitit, Ring, etc.) but also has some drawbacks.
 In particular, it lacks out-of-the-box features friendly to server-centric development, such as parameter coercion and cross-page session persistence.